- You will use the Observation Guide as you proceed to the core interviews

 - The physician, in a position of knowledge and expertise, must adjust to the patient and not the patient to the physician.

-Later in the interview, the physician used an open question about kidney disease (“How’s that going?”), eliciting some information about a past infection.
+Later in the interview, the physician used an open-ended question about kidney disease (“How’s that going?”), eliciting some information about a past infection.

 - What do you think the patient thought of that question and how to respond?
 The patient also said: “They told me I had kidney problems.”, referring to an incident the year before the infection.
 The physician does not ask for clarification.